Top

 Resources

 Engaging students in rich dialog in online asynchronous courses supports the same purpose as in-class discussions.
 It also supports student success.
-Students who feel isolated in online courses have a great chacne of dropping the course.
+Students who feel isolated in online courses have a great chance of dropping the course.
 Help students stay motivated and engaged by adding bi-weekly Blackboard discussions.

 Why Use Discussions?

-Students succeed in asynchronous online courses when they are engaged in reflective discourse and mean-making.
+Students succeed in asynchronous online courses when they are engaged in reflective discourse and meaning-making.
 Use the Discussion Board to create forums where students can engage with peers and yourself to construct knowledge and connect concepts.
 Discussions are most suited to higher-level outcomes, like analyze and evaluate, where students can demonstrate critical-thinking skills, evaluation and reflection.

 Discussions are one of the best types of formative assessments for distance courses.
 It's a great place for students to brainstorm and practice new skills.
 While sharing many similarities with methods for fostering in-class interactions, distance tools offer different opportunities, and limitations, in creating meaningful interactions between students and instructors.